typst/packages/packages/preview/finite/0.1.0/util.typ

 //  Vectors
 // =================================

+/// Set the length of a vactor.
 #let vector-set-len(v, len) = if vector.len(v) == 0 {
   return v
 } else {
   return vector.scale(vector.norm(v), len)
 }

+/// Compute a normal for a 2d vector.
+The normal will be pointing to the right
+/// of the original vector.
 #let vector-normal(v) = vector.norm((-v.at(1), v.at(0), 0))

+/// Returns a vector for an alignment.
 #let align-to-vec( a ) = {
   let v = (
     ("none": 0, "left": -1, "right": 1).at(repr(get.x-align(a, default:none))),